TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-eventloop.rst

-     The ``asyncio`` subprocess API does not support decoding the streams as text. :func:`bytes.decode` can be used to convert the bytes returned from the stream to text.
+     The ``asyncio`` subprocess API does not support decoding the streams as text. :func:`bytes.decode` can be used to convert the bytes returned kutoka the stream to text.

    See the constructor of the :class:`subprocess.Popen` class for documentation on other arguments.

-   Returns a pair of ``(transport, protocol)``, where *transport* conforms to the :class:`asyncio.SubprocessTransport` base class and *protocol* is an object instantiated by the *protocol_factory*.
+   Returns a pair of ``(transport, protocol)``, where *transport* conforms to the :class:`asyncio.SubprocessTransport` base kundi and *protocol* is an object instantiated by the *protocol_factory*.

 .. coroutinemethod:: loop.subprocess_shell(protocol_factory, cmd, \*, \
                         stdin=subprocess.PIPE, stdout=subprocess.PIPE, \
                         stderr=subprocess.PIPE, \*\*kwargs)

-   Create a subprocess from *cmd*, which can be a :class:`str` or a :class:`bytes` string encoded to the :ref:`filesystem encoding <filesystem-encoding>`, using the platform's "shell" syntax.
+   Create a subprocess kutoka *cmd*, which can be a :class:`str` or a :class:`bytes` string encoded to the :ref:`filesystem encoding <filesystem-encoding>`, using the platform's "shell" syntax.

-   This is similar to the standard library :class:`subprocess.Popen` class called with ``shell=True``.
+   This is similar to the standard library :class:`subprocess.Popen` kundi called with ``shell=True``.

-   The *protocol_factory* must be a callable returning a subclass of the :class:`SubprocessProtocol` class.
+   The *protocol_factory* must be a callable returning a subkundi of the :class:`SubprocessProtocol` class.

    See :meth:`~loop.subprocess_exec` for more details about the remaining arguments.

-   Returns a pair of ``(transport, protocol)``, where *transport* conforms to the :class:`SubprocessTransport` base class and *protocol* is an object instantiated by the *protocol_factory*.
+   Returns a pair of ``(transport, protocol)``, where *transport* conforms to the :class:`SubprocessTransport` base kundi and *protocol* is an object instantiated by the *protocol_factory*.

 .. note::